Syllabus

 Lab: SIR model practical; simulating epidemics in Python/Jupyter

-Lecture: Modeling and simulating evolution with generative tree models
+Lecture: Modeling and simulating evolution with generative models

 Lab: How good is BEAST?
 Simulating trees and sequence data to test our algorithms